aminahol/Africa-s-Healthcare-Crises/README.md

 ![Top Countries by %GDP](https://github.com/aminahol/Africa-s-Healthcare-Crises/blob/9c411ecb4df59b3d27cc65833acf622825246e1f/visuals/Top%20Countries%20by%20%25GDP.png)

-This horizontal bar chart displays the top five African countries that allocate the highest percentage of their GDP to healthcare.
+This chart displays the top five African countries that allocate the highest percentage of their GDP to healthcare.

 ## Economic Strength vs. Mortality

 ![Economic Strength vs. Mortality](https://github.com/aminahol/Africa-s-Healthcare-Crises/blob/9c411ecb4df59b3d27cc65833acf622825246e1f/visuals/Economic%20Strength%20vs%20Mortality.png)

-This scatter plot examines the relationship between economic strength (represented by %GDP spent on healthcare) and mortality rates.

-- The dotted trendline shows a slight negative correlation, indicating that as GDP spending on healthcare increases, mortality rates tend to decrease.
-- However, some countries with high healthcare spending (e.g., Sierra Leone) still experience high mortality rates, suggesting that factors beyond healthcare investment, such as infrastructure, disease burden, and healthcare quality, play a role.
+While most countries in the visual maintain a relatively stable mortality rate regardless of GDP allocation, South Africa is an outlier, showing significant variations in mortality.
+This suggests that factors beyond healthcare spending, such as healthcare quality, infrastructure, or socio-economic conditions, may be influencing mortality trends.

 ## Leading Causes of Mortality and Trends Over the Years